ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 ```

 #### Tests in _Chirp!_
-To ensure requirements, prevent bugs, and new code does not break old code, the project contains Unit tests, Integration tests, and End to End tests.
+To ensure requirements, prevent bugs, and that new code does not break old code, the project contains Unit tests, Integration tests, and End to End tests.

 These tests can be found in the following folders
 ```sh